aptible/www.aptible.com/source/legal/terms-of-service.md

 The term **"End User"** does not include individuals or entities when they are accessing or using the Services or any Content under their own Aptible account, rather than your account.

 **"High Risk Activity"** means any activity where the failure of a supporting computer system could lead to death, personal injury, or severe physical or environmental damage, such as the operation of nuclear facilities, aircraft navigation, or direct life support systems.

+**"HIPAA PHI"** means "protected health information" as defined in Title 45, Code of Federal Regulations, § 160.103.

+**"GDPR Personal Data"** means personally identifiable information as defined in Article 4 of the European Union's General Data Protection Regulation.

 **"Privacy Policy"** means the policy currently available at https://www.aptible.com/legal/privacy, as it may be updated by us from time to time.